 Can an FFDR be deleted during an amendment window?

 No. Once a report is submitted to NSF, it cannot be deleted.
-However, the report can be revised through an amendment.
+However, the report can be revised through an amendment after the deadline passes.

 The submitted report can be viewed in Research.gov by clicking the "View Submitted Report" link on the IHE's FFDR main page.
 After the submission period for the specified report has closed, the report can only be viewed in read-only mode and cannot be edited unless an amendment request has been granted.

-While print functionality is not yet available in the FFDR portal, FFDR preparers can print the report from their browser.
+While print functionality is not yet available in the FFDR portal, FFDR Preparers can print the report from their Web browser.

 FFDR Webinar and Technical Demo: